-Document 222033
+Document 223053

-Ce document est disponible en français © 2022 Canadian Institute of Actuaries
+Ce document est disponible en français

 The actuary should be familiar with relevant educational notes.
-They do not constitute standards of practice and are, therefore, not binding.
-They are, however, intended to illustrate the application of the Standards of Practice, so there should be no conflict between them.
-The actuary should note however that a practice that the educational notes describe for a situation is not necessarily the only accepted practice for that situation and is not necessarily accepted actuarial practice for a different situation.
-Responsibility for the manner of application of standards of practice in specific circumstances remains that of the members.
-As standards of practice evolve, an educational note may not reference the most current version of the Standards of Practice; and as such, the actuary should cross-reference with current Standards.
-To assist the actuary, the CIA website contains an up to date reference document of impending changes to update educational notes.
+Educational notes are not binding; rather they are intended to illustrate the application of the standards of practice.
+A practice that an educational note describes for a situation is not necessarily the only accepted practice for that situation nor is it necessarily accepted practice for a different situation.
+Responsibility for ensuring that work is in accordance with accepted actuarial practice lies with the actuary.
+As accepted actuarial practice evolves, an educational note may no longer appropriately illustrate the application of standards.
+To assist the actuary, the CIA website contains a reference of pending changes to educational notes.